pksunkara/reign/reign_view/README.md

 ```

 If you want to use `"` inside the attribute value for an
-expression, you can refer to the HTML spec and surround the
+*expression*, you can refer to the HTML spec and surround the
 value with `'`.

 ```html